2 1/4 Inch Barrel Diameter

-Louisville Slugger MSB3 Maple Wood ASA Slow Pitch Softball Bat: WTLWSMSB3A20
+Louisville Slugger MSB3 Maple Wood USA Slow Pitch Softball Bat: WTLWSMSB3A20

 Swing for the fences with this Louisville Slugger adult slow pitch baseball bat.
 The bat is crafted from solid maple, which is often the choice for major leaguers.
 The maple construction is a popular choice due to the hardness of the materials and the lack of flex.
 This makes the ball travel further upon contact.

 This Louisville Slugger slow pitch baseball bat, which makes it the perfect size for the adult player, and the end of the bat is uncupped, which gives it a heavier feel for power hitters.
 The gray stain and regular finish make you look good from the moment you step on the field.